davidgussler/vhdl_lib/rv32_cpu/doc/README.md

 Something to consider: Move csr writes to writeback stage.
 Forwarding should still work.
 I think hardware and software writes would both happen at that stage

+Another thing to consider: May need to add a cycle of latency on memory error and or stall response so that timing can be improved